-Axis Brain & Back Institute, PLLC, offers effective treatment options for these and other neurosurgical conditions and diseases.
-To watch a video about a condition, download a brochure, or read more about a condition, choose a condition below.
+Axis Brain & Back Institute offers effective treatment options for these and other neurosurgical conditions and diseases.
+To watch a video about a condition, download a brochure, or read more about a condition click on the links below:

 Neurosurgical Conditions and Diseases

 The many types of brain tumors are divided into two categories: primary tumors and metastatic tumors.
 Primary tumors start within your brain whereas metastatic tumors start somewhere else and travel to your brain.

 These primary brain tumors grow in the meninges, the thin layers of protective tissue that cover the brain and spinal cord.
 They are usually noncancerous, slow growing and do not often spread to other parts of the body.

 Metastatic Brain Tumors, also called secondary brain tumors, originate outside of the brain in another part of the body and then spread to the brain.
 These tumors are more common in adults than in children.